Softorage/Softorage/content/contribute.md

 ## Get involved

 Softorage is a fully open source project where every contribution matters.
-Join in, be part of the community and help create the software directory that everyone would want to love.
+Join in, be part of the community and help create the software directory that everyone would want to love!

 <a class="btn bg-nav" href="/get-involved/"><span class="text-clr2">Learn more</span></a>